evolutionsoftswiss/tic-tac-toe-supervised-learning-dl4j/README.md

 DL4j examples
 =============

-See submodules currently for a minimal descritpion.
+See submodules currently for a minimal description.